JVMartin/angel/readme.md

   [Sass](http://sass-lang.com/) framework and as the default front-end Sass framework (each compiled separately for maximum customizability).
 * [FontAwesome 4.6.3](http://fontawesome.io/icons/) for icons.
+* [CKEditor 4.5.10](http://ckeditor.com/) as the WYSIWYG editor in the administrative panel.
 * [Travis CI](https://travis-ci.org/) for automated, continuous integration testing.

 ## Installation